-Why Litespeed manufactures in the USA, straight from Justin Martinovich: “Our company was founded over 30 years ago in Chattanooga, TN where we still remain today.
-Our very first titanium bicycle frame was created here in the USA and to this day each and every frame has been handmade in the USA – most of them in the very same building.
+Why Litespeed manufactures in the USA, straight from Justin Martinovich: “Our company was founded over 30 years ago in Chattanooga, TN, where we still remain today.
+Our very first titanium bicycle frame was created here in the USA, and to this day, each frame has been handmade in the USA – most of them in the same building.
 We continue to manufacture in the USA because we couldn’t see it any other way.
 Our group of skilled frame-workers are like family.
 They’ve been working to hand-make Litespeed frames for many years – for some, most of their lives.
 At Litespeed, we’re proud to invest in America by producing high-quality, high-performance titanium bike frames.
 Also, don’t forget we’ve manufactured titanium components for NASA’s Mars Rover – I think we’re the only bike company that can say we have built something for use on another planet.”

 The URSA Major Titanium 1.0 is a cushy riding bike from Chumba USA designed for country riding.
 The oversized tires used on this bike offer better traction with a bit of added padding over serious bumps and ruts.
 Featuring a tough steel frame construction and exceptionally short chainstays, the small chainstays offer improved snow handling and a more fun ride while out on the trail.
 This trail bike offers all the necessary clearance for oversized tires and is precision-engineered for maximum comfort and handling in a trail-riding environment.
 We talked with Vince Colvin, their Director of Operations, who had this to say about their mission: “Our mission is to provide you with the highest quality user experience beginning with precision made in USA fabrication and materials, through friendly planning of your dream bike, to turning over the pedals for years to come.”

-Guerrilla Gravity is based in Denver, Colorado and makes mountain bikes.
-Their frames are made and sourced in the U.S. and they have a lot of customization options available depending on what you like in your mountain bike setup, including one very unique feature – their modular frame platform that allows you to literally change your bike into a different model.
-If you’re a big mountain biker and willing to splurge on a bike that is going to be super flexible and last you a very long time, the Trail Pistol bike from Guerrilla Gravity could be for you.
+Guerrilla Gravity is based in Denver, Colorado, and makes mountain bikes.
+Their frames are made and sourced in the U.S., and they have a lot of customization options available depending on what you like in your mountain bike setup, including one very unique feature – their modular frame platform that allows you to literally change your bike into a different model.
+If you’re a big mountain biker willing to splurge on a bike that will be super flexible and last you a very long time, the Trail Pistol bike from Guerrilla Gravity could be for you.

 Founded by two former racing cyclists in 1989, DEAN Titanium has a mission to handcraft titanium bikes to exact customer specifications.
 Their bikes are made only using cold-worked stress-relieved 3/2.5 aerospace titanium.
 As part of their bikes range, they offer road, gravel, and mountain bikes.
 Hand built at their site in Boulder, Colorado, DEAN Titanium often names its bikes after the mountains that Colorado is known for.
 Their parent company is Janus Cycle Group.

 Firefly Bicycles custom makes its bikes to each customer’s needs, taking into account the rider’s body dimensions, riding style, previous riding experience, and future goals into account.
 They also aim to connect their customers with their bikes more by documenting the manufacturing process through photos and sending them to their customers so they can feel more connected to their bike.
 Firefly bicycles mainly focus on road bikes but also make cyclocross and mountain bikes too.
-If you’re wanting a bike that’s a cross between two types e.g a road and a cross bike, they can make that for you too.
+If you want a bike that’s a cross between two types e.g., a road and a cross bike, they can make that for you too.

 Moots Bikes manufactures its bikes in Steamboat Spring, Colorado, home to many great trails.
-They handcraft titanium bicycles, including road bikes, mountain bikes, gravel bikes, cross bikes, and they also offer custom options too.
+They handcraft titanium bicycles, including road bikes, mountain bikes, gravel bikes, and cross bikes, and they also offer custom options.

 Originally working for Merlin Metalworks in Cambridge, MA, after the company was bought and sold multiple times before being relocated, a group of employees set out to create their own bike manufacturing company with a unique aim.
 They wanted to manufacture custom bikes within a short timeframe that would focus on the rider and require maximum input from them.
 Seven Cycles worked hard to create a manufacturing process that allows this to happen, with minimum hands touching each bike as possible.
 These bikes are created one at a time and account for a rider’s needs for geometry, handling, materials, versatility, comfort, options, and aesthetics.